-Your business web hosting will provide an online home for your website.
-It’s crucial you feel welcome there – because without a reliable host that offers a range of services to support your online business, your website could let you and your customers down.
+Your business web host will provide an online home for your website.
+It’s crucial you choose the right one – because without a reliable host that offers a range of services to support your online business, your website could let you and your customers down

-Here are ten things to think about when choosing a host for your website:
+Here are the key things to think about when choosing a host for your website:

 - Price.
 Don’t be seduced by the lowest price, as you may well end up paying more later.
 Check the small print; do you have to pay for any extras?
 If so, are they worth it?
 Can you upgrade your package easily if you need to?

 - Online security.
 Make sure you get an SSL certificate if you are selling online, and that your shopping system is safe and easy to use.
-Ask about protection against spam, viruses and trojan horses.
-Which firewalls does the company use?
-What other protection do they have?
+Ask about protection against spam, viruses and other malware.
+Is your server protected by a firewall?
+What other precautions are there?

 - Flexibility.
-As your business grows, your website will grow.
-Ensure your web host can support any changes to your website such as adding blogs, video, databases, picture galleries or even simply more sections.
+As your business grows, so will your website.
+Ensure your web host can support any changes to your website such as adding a blog, videos, databases, picture galleries or simply more sections.
 Are they geared up to integrate new technology?
 Choose a website host based on your future plans, not just where you are now.

 - Compatibility.
-Check the systems and software you currently work with are compatible with your host.
-A good host will support most website software.
-Be wary of hosts that try to tie you down to their own bespoke software — what will this mean if you want to move elsewhere?
+Make sure the systems and software you work with are compatible with your host.
+Be wary of web hosting firms that try to tie you down to their own bespoke software.
+What will this mean if you want to move elsewhere?

 - Backup.
-How frequently does the hosting company backup the information on its servers, including the server that hosts your website?
-This should be a task that is carried out at least daily; if it’s not, ask why.
-All it takes is one server to malfunction and you could lose important information, customer data or orders.
+How frequently does the hosting company backup your website data?
+This task should be carried out at least daily; if it’s not, ask why.
+You only need one problem to lose important information, customer data or orders.

 - A proven track record.
 Ask to see testimonials and examples of other websites they host.
+A reliable web hosting company will be happy to put you in touch with satisfied customers who can tell you about their experience.
+Google the web hosting company to see what people are saying about them.
 Check that they work with other businesses like yours.
-Google the host company to check what others are saying about them.

 - Moving hosts.
 Some website hosting companies will offer to transfer your site from your existing host to their service.
 If so, check they can move all of your files, images and data to the new host location easily and, above all, smoothly.